gposingway/shadingway/README.md

 **File Updates:**

-The `shadingway.addon-state.json` file is updated every frame while the game is running and ReShade is active.
+The `shadingway.addon-state.json` file is updated every time a new preset is selected, or a monitored setting is changed.

 **JSON File Content:**